EricDarve/me343-cme216-winter-2021/Homework/HW6/ADCME_setup.md

 You can rotate the figure in 3D using your mouse.

-On _rice_, you will not see the figure because you are connected remotely through `ssh` and you cannot see graphic windows but you won't need this for the homework.
+On _rice_, you will not see the figure because you are connected remotely through `ssh` and you cannot see graphic windows, but you won't need this for the homework.

 ## Troubleshooting